Fazio pens Roma extension

+Federico Fazio has signed a two-year contract extension with Roma, the Serie A club have confirmed.

-The centre-back's fresh terms at the Stadio Olimpico run until the end of June, 2021.
+The centre-back's fresh terms at the Stadio Olimpico run until June 30, 2021.

 "It's my second renewal with the club and I am incredibly pleased," said the 32-year-old Argentina international, who moved to the Italian capital on an initial loan deal from Tottenham in 2016.